Cost-sensitive Selection of Variables by Ensemble of Model Sequences: Optimality and a toy example

 \\ \\ Figure~\ref{figure:exMsB} shows the model schedule found by exhaustive search and by our algorithm, under different values of $\rho$.
 In all cases, the model schedules found by the two are nearly identical.
 For this problem, the total number of variable combinations, or candidate pairs $(cost, accuracy)$, is about 250 (excluding cases with only one variables for which RF cannot run).
 We term the collection of all candidate pairs as the {\it solution space} or model space.
 Our algorithm only visits a small fraction, about 30/250=12\%, of the solution space, but does surprisingly well in producing the model schedule.

 To uncover the mystery, we plot the solution space, and then mark points visited by our algorithm in Figure~\ref{figure:gmix6SolPts}.
 Our algorithm is very efficient in that it visits only the most {\it promising} part, a small fraction, of the solution space.
 In particular, the two sequences of points, marked as ``1-2-3-4-5-6-7" and ``a-b-c-d-e-f-g" (produced by selecting variables according to variable cost and variable importance, respectively), almost always stay close to the `optimal' part of the solution space. \\ \\ The reason why our algorithm is efficient in finding `promising' search paths can be understood as follows.
 Starting at the full model (top right corner in Figure~\ref{figure:gmix6SolPts}), our algorithm successively removes the most expensive variable (by cost) or the weakest variable (by importance), this effectively does a gradient descent in some functional space, i.e., follows the direction along which the model cost decreases the most (i.e., a cost-greedy direction) or accuracy decreases the least, thus the next point visited by our algorithm in the model space will be either a point that is cheaper in model cost but with potentially similar (maybe even better) predictive accuracy (since the weakest variable is removed), or much cheaper (since the most expensive variable is removed) in cost but potentially not much reduction in accuracy.
 Such moves in the solution space are desirable in reaching an economic model schedule.
 Of course, other model sequences adopted by our algorithm may potentially correct sub-optimal moves, or throw in some better moves along the way.
-The overall effect is, by visiting a small part of the solution space we have already seen the `best' part of the world.
+The overall effect is, by visiting a small part of the solution space we have already seen the `best' part of the world. \\ \\ Some additional insights can be gained by comparing to algorithms trained on a randomly selected sizable fraction, such as 1/2, 1/3 etc, of the variables.
+Assuming that the variables satisfy some kind of redundancy and that the number of pure noise variables is `small', then with high probability the loss in Bayes rate for classification is negligible when a random selection of a sizable fraction of variables is used \cite{TACOMA2012}.
+It is sensible to assume that by ensemble of a number of search paths would do better that random selection, thus we can expect that the loss in classification accuracy (compared to the Bayes rate) would be small by our algorithm on large training data.